-So for many small businesses, Tax and NI is not payable until neary 10 months after the tax year has ended, which leaves plenty of time to set the money aside.
+So for many people (including small businesses), Tax and NI is not payable until neary 10 months after the tax year has ended, which leaves plenty of time to set the money aside.

-But, when the tax payable is greater than £1,000, then this triggers HMRC's "Payment On Account" requirement - for the current year - the year that you are in
+But, when the Tax & NI payable is greater than £1,000, then this triggers HMRC's "Payment On Account" requirement - for the current year - the year that you are in

 , so the 10 months' delay is lost.